 To qualify for a conventional loan with a 3% down payment, homebuyers will need to meet a few criteria.
 For one, you will need to meet minimum credit score and debt-to-income (DTI) requirements.

-Typically, you’ll need a credit score of 620 or higher and a DTI of 45% or less to be eligible for a conventional 97 loan.
-However, some programs allow for flexibility on the DTI if you have a high credit score or other compensating factors.
+Typically, you’ll need a credit score of 620 or higher and a DTI determined by the Automated Underwriting response run by your lender to be eligible for a conventional 97 loan.

 Some programs also require that the borrower — or, if more than one person is on the loan, at least one co-borrower — be a first-time homeowner.
 Fannie Mae and Freddie Mac, the government-sponsored enterprises (GSEs) that back conventional loans, define this as someone who hasn’t owned a home in the last three years.